-For example, Ela has converted his thought into words to convey the message to her husband called encoding.
-Here, converting thought into words is the process of encoding.
-Words are serving as the spoken communication symbol.
-She called her husband and uttered some words to share an opinion as well as send the message.
+For example, Ela has converted his thoughts into words to convey the message to her husband, which is called encoding.
+Here, converting ideas into words is the process of encoding.
+Words serve as the spoken communication symbol.
+She called her husband and uttered some words to share an opinion as well as send a message.

-The message refers to the information, ideas, feelings, opinion, thought, attitude, and view that the sender wants to deliver to the receiver.
-The message seems like a key element of any communication process.
-Any communication might happen to convey the message that is also known as sharing ideas, opinions, thoughts, and information.
-Always, the sender wants to convey the message to communicate with the receiver.
+The message refers to the information, ideas, feelings, opinions, thoughts, attitudes, and views the sender wants to deliver to the receiver.
+The message seems like a vital element of any communication process.
+Any communication conveys a message, also known as sharing ideas, opinions, thoughts, and information.
+Invariably, the sender wants to convey the message to communicate with the receiver.
 So, senders need to ensure that the main objective of the message is clear and understandable.

 Messages may convey through verbal and nonverbal cues.
 Verbal cues are the spoken language of the speaker, for instance, spoken words.

 On the other hand, the most common types of nonverbal communication are facial expression, eye contact, physical appearance, posture, gesture, etc.